Public Policy

 Curriculum

-Public policy students take courses in ethics and values, theory, and policymaking, including electives in each student’s area of policy focus.
-As the public policy program incorporates a multidisciplinary curriculum, you’ll learn how to think critically and creatively.
-Through the analysis of public policy, you are challenged to communicate your thoughts and ideas effectively.
+Public Policy students take courses in ethics and values, theory, and policymaking, including electives in each student’s area of policy focus.
+As the degree incorporates a multidisciplinary curriculum, you’ll learn how to think critically and creatively.
+Through the analysis of public policy, you are challenged to communicate your thoughts and ideas effectively

 Explore public policy courses.